-I don't know what you were doing in 1986, but for my part, I was a six month old baby.
-That means I wasn't hanging around squats in Paris wearing blue training suits and painting decrepit walls with stolen spray-paint cans.
-While I was unable to eat solid food, hundreds of parisian and suburban guys gathered in the gloomy wasteland of the 19th arrondissement in order to listen to accelerated funk, to dance on their head and to lay the foundations of French hip-hop without even realising it.
+I don't know what you were doing in 1986, but for my part, I was a six-month-old baby.
+That means I wasn't hanging around squats in Paris wearing blue training suits and painting decrepit walls with stolen cans of spray paint.
+While I was unable to eat solid food, hundreds of Parisian and suburban guys gathered in the gloomy wasteland of the 19th arrondissement to listen to accelerated funk, to dance on their head, and to lay the foundations of French hip-hop without even realizing it.

-Yoshi Omori, a young Japanese photographer then living in France, evoked the good old times in his cult book, Mouvement 1984-92, published in 2012.
-It was written with journalist Marc Boudet and artist Jay One, and is an inestimable piece for anyone who is interested in French rap, subcultures, the old gangsters or simply in French contemporary history.
+Yoshi Omori, a young Japanese photographer then living in France, evoked the good old times in his cult book, Mouvement 1984-92, which he wrote with journalist Marc Boudet and artist Jayone.
+The book is an inestimable piece for anyone who is interested in French rap, subcultures, or contemporary history.

-Yoshi Omori agreed to answer some of my questions about a notorious club called Le Globo and about some long-haired crooks who spent their nights over there.
+Omori agreed to answer some of my questions about a notorious club called Le Globo and some of the long-haired dudes who spent their nights there.

 Stomy Bugsy, before the Ministère A.M.E.R.